 - Cosmetic therapy to remove unwanted breast tissue (mastectomy)

 - Counseling to provide emotional and psychological support

 As many men with Klinefelter syndrome suffer from depression and other psychological disorders, it is important that they have good access to health support in this area.
 A psychologist or counselor can help patients to adjust to changes and cope with problems related to the condition and life circumstances.

-Many boys also have learning difficulties and may benefit from educational support.
-Teachers and other people involved in children’s education should be aware of the condition and assist in improving the learning environment where possible.
+Many boys with Klinefelter syndrome also have learning difficulties and may benefit from educational support.
+Teachers and other people involved in the children’s education should be aware of the condition and assist in improving the learning environment where possible.

 What is Klinefelter syndrome? - Prof Rob McLachlan